Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 | rust       | Rust        |                     | .rs                       |
 | scala      | Scala       |                     | .scala                    |

-New in version `2023-07`: `.py` files now default to Python 3, and using shebangs are on longer supported; Python 2 has to be explicitly indicated by the `.py2` extension.
+New in version `2023-07`: `.py` files now default to Python 3, and using shebangs are no longer supported; Python 2 has to be explicitly indicated by the `.py2` extension.

 <div class="not-icpc">
 ### Problem types